-One who is not fasting (or who anticipates that he won't be able to finish the fast) must still hear Krias Hatorah of Vayechal, but is not called up for an Aliya.
+An individual who won't be fasting must still hear Krias Hatorah of Vayechal, but is not called up for an Aliya.
 [If he is the only Kohen or Levi, he should absent himself.]
-If he is called up, and refusing the Aliya will cause him embarrassment and minimize the honour of the Torah, he may accept the Aliya.
-He should not serve as the Chazzan or the Ba'al Koreh, unless there is no one else to do so.
+If he is called up, and declining the Aliya will pain him or minimize the honour of the Torah, he may accept the Aliya.
+He should not serve as the Chazzan or the Ba'al Koreh, unless no one else can.
+In any case, he may perform Hagbah or Gelilah.

 When the congregation recites the verses aloud, the Ba'al Koreh waits for silence before resuming.
-The one receiving the Aliya begins reciting these verses with the congregation but concludes with the Ba'al Koreh.
+The Oileh starts reciting these verses with the congregation but finishes with the Ba'al Koreh.

-After Haftorah, the Chazzan begins Kaddish when the Torah is returned to the Aron HaKodesh, similar to Mincha on Shabbos.
+After Haftorah, the Chazzan slowly recites Kaddish while the Torah is returned to the Aron Hakodesh, similar to Mincha on Shabbos.

-If an individual forgot to recite Nacheim in the correct place, he may recite it in Sh'ma Koleinu after Aneinu; in Retzei before V'sechezena; or in Modim before V'al Kulam.
-[In any of these cases, he recites the conclusion of the Brocho as usual, and does not add the words Menachem Tziyon Uvoneh Yerushalayim.]
+One who forgot Nacheim may recite it in Sh'ma Koleinu after Aneinu; in Retzei before V'sechezena; or in Modim before V'al Kulam.
+[In any of these cases, he recites the conclusion of the respective Brocho as usual, and does not add the words Menachem Tziyon Uvoneh Yerushalayim.]
 If one didn't remember until he concluded Shmoneh Esrei, he does not repeat it.

-If an individual forgot to recite Aneinu in Sh'ma Koleinu, he may recite it in the passage of Elokai N'tzor, before the second Yih'yu L'ratzon.
-If one didn't remember even then, he does not repeat Shmoneh Esrei.
+One who forgot to include Aneinu in Sh'ma Koleinu may recite it in the passage of Elokai N'tzor, before the second Yih'yu L'ratzon.
+If he didn't remember until he ended Shmoneh Esrei, he does not repeat it.

-An individual who is not fasting omits Aneinu but still recites Nacheim.
+One who is not fasting omits Aneinu but still recites Nacheim.